-Healthy Dieting & Digestion Made Easy
+Ayurvedic Diet & Digestion Made Easy

-About the AuthorJohn Immel is the founder of Joyful Belly, helping people confidently choose food that restores their healthy glow through wisdom, personal growth and balance.
-John's approach to Ayurveda exudes a certain ease, as if it were second nature.
-His articles, books, and Balance Your Ayurvedic Diet in a Week eCourse provides tools for gracefully healing your mind and body.
-John also directs Joyful Belly's Master of Ayurvedic Digestion & Nutrition 500 hour certification program, where practitioners learn advanced clinical skills for digestive tract pathology & Ayurvedic nutrition.
+About the AuthorJohn Immel, the founder of Joyful Belly, teaches people how to have a healthy diet and lifestyle with Ayurveda.
+His approach to Ayurveda exudes a certain ease, which many find enjoyable and insightful.
+His online course Balance Your Ayurvedic Diet in a Week provides tools for gracefully healing with Ayurveda to thousands.
+John also directs Joyful Belly's School of Ayurveda , which specializes in digestive tract pathology & Ayurvedic nutrition.
 John and his wife Natalie recently published Explore Your Hunger: A Guide to Hunger, Appetite & Food.

 John's interest in Ayurveda and digestive tract pathology was inspired by a complex digestive disorder acquired from years of international travel, including his public service work in South Asia.
 John's commitment to the detailed study of digestive disorders reflects his zeal to get down to the roots of the problem.
 His hope and belief in the capacity of each & every client to improve their quality of life is nothing short of a personal passion.
 John's creativity in the kitchen and delight in cooking for others comes from his family oriented upbringing.
 In addition to his certification in Ayurveda, John holds a bachelor's degree in mathematics from Harvard University.

 (4.60 out of 5 stars) 5 reviews, 63 likes

 Cold foods are also forbidden.
 But, how does the ancient text help parents who break down and buy store bought ice-cream for their kids?
 The fact is that children will demand treats - and dietary purity itself leads to social isolation, etc that also damages agni.
 So, a middle ground (with complete disclosure) will be helpful for many parents, and that is the intention.
 Thanks for bringing up this important point!